 - Fresh cilantro, chopped- 2 tbsp

-- Cook one small potato in a microwave till it turns really tender.
-Remove the skin, mash it and keep aside.
+- Cook one small potato in the microwave till it turns fork tender.
+Peel off the skin, mash the potato and keep it aside.

-- Chop 1 chicken breasts to small slices, sprinkle with ¼ tsp ground pepper and a little salt, cook covered till chicken has cooked well.
-Chop the cooked chicken into bite-size slices and keep aside.
+- Dice 1 chicken breast, add ¼ tsp ground pepper and ½ tsp salt; cook covered till the chicken has cooked well.
+Chop the cooked chicken into bite-size slices and keep it aside.

-- Place a large soup pot or pan over low heat.
+- Place a large soup pot or saucepan over medium heat.

-- Cook till onion has browned and the mixture turns aromatic.
+- Cook till onion has slightly browned and the mixture turns aromatic.

 - Cover the pan and simmer for 15 to 20 minutes.

-- After lentil has cooked well, discard the cardamom pods.
+- After red lentil has cooked well, discard the cardamom pods.